SEO Tips: Your Guide to Meta Descriptions

-A meta description is a descriptive text (up to 320 characters) that shows up in your listings on Google.
+A meta description is a descriptive text (recommended 300 characters max) that shows up in your listings on Google.
 Essentially, it's how you promote your page to a search engine, which then displays that information to the user.
 A good thing to remember about meta descriptions is that this is an extremely important way to gain user click-throughs to your website.

 Why are they of value?

 Meta descriptions are the first thing a potential client or customer reads when searching for a business like yours online.
 You will need to have the information they are looking for front and centre.
 When meta descriptions are done well, the user will easily be able to decide if your website has the information they are looking for and often if you are a business that they want to deal with.
 If you haven't spent much time crafting your meta description, and it doesn't have relevant information, you may lose a potential client or customer to other listings that are shown around yours.

 Where are meta descriptions?

-When working within the Webconsole, you will find the meta descriptions in the settings tab in the left-hand navigation panel of every page, when you are editing a page on your website.
+When working within the webconsole, you will find the meta descriptions in the settings tab in the left-hand navigation panel of every page, when you are editing a page on your website.
 Note: meta descriptions are now compulsory in our editor - you won't be able to save a page after editing it without also adding a meta description.

 How can you write a great meta description?

 From here you can start to choose your wording carefully.
 Google will show up to 300 characters.
 This is why it is so important to be concise with your wording.
 Keep in mind you are not necessarily writing for Google robots.
 You are writing for a human audience so keep it simple and use targeted, keywords for your descriptions.